NPL Tasmania round two has come and gone but what a weekend it was! FNR are here down in the apple isle to take you through all the action.

 Zebras were finally put down after Eli Luttmer’s penalty in stoppage time sealed all the points for the Knights.

 Tanner is the co-founder of 𝘛𝘢𝘬𝘦 𝘵𝘩𝘢𝘵 𝘨𝘢𝘮𝘦 𝘣𝘢𝘤𝘬.
-He is a freelance football journalist currently studying a Certificate III in Retail.
-He has had work published for FNR Radio, Beyond 90 and several other outlets.
+He is a football journalist who has had work published for FNR Radio, Beyond 90 and several other outlets.
 He strives for creativity & aspires to tell the story behind the captured image.